0. Application deadline and addressee

 - gather all documentation showing completed coursework in research training (internal and external)

 - write and submit a progress report to the academic unit, using the designated form

 - discuss work delays in the progress of the thesis if this is reported in the progress report.

 - follow up the agreements made with the supervisor concerning submissions, supervision, participation in seminars etc.

 - Abide by research ethics principles for the relevant academic field, and see to it that personal data information is reported and treated as required, pursuant to the guidelines of the Norwegian Social Science Data Services (NSD)

 IV.
-Requirements associated with the training provision, pursuant to Section 8 of the Regulations
+Requirements associated with the training component, pursuant to Section 8 of the Regulations

 For a more detailed description of content and scope of the training provision, reference is made to the Faculty’s study programme plan.